This document is a work in progress. To have a question added, email firstname.lastname@example.org

 - Drive slowly and keep an eye out for pedestrians.
 Children might not move predictably around cars and are often out of your line of sight.

 - Drivers must stay at the wheel.
 If you need to help your child get out, or need extra time to unload large school projects, etc, please park away from the lane.

 - After you have dropped your child off, please promptly exit the lane.
-This is a courtesy to parents who are waiting behind you and helps prevents safety issues caused a back up of cars.
+This is a courtesy to parents who are waiting behind you and helps prevent safety issues caused by a back up of cars.